 The largest treatment plant in North America

-Montreal’s daily production of wastewater ranges from 2.5 million litres on dry days up to 7.6 million litres on rainy days.
+Montreal’s daily production of wastewater ranges from 2.5 million m3 on dry days up to 7.6 million m3/day on rainy days.
 On average, we produce enough wastewater each day to fill the Olympic Stadium, and that water needs to be treated before it is returned to the Saint Lawrence River.

 The water treatment plant that deals with the majority of the city’s water is the Jean-R. Marcotte plant in Pointe aux Trembles, at the eastern tip of the island.
 (Montreal also has a very small plant to treat the water on Île Notre Dame and Île Ste.
 Hélène.)
 The Jean-R. Marcotte plant is the largest in North America, the third largest in the world, and it deals with 50% of all water treated in the province of Quebec.